svenplb/AACE/README.md

 <h3 align="center">AACE</h3>
 <p align="center">Anti Adrian Chess Engine, written in Go.
 Goal to reach 900 ELO to beat my friend Adrian.</p>

+The biggest problem with this version currently are the endgames.
+The engine does not know how to kind of force the king to the edge to checkmate.

 ## Todo List
 - [x] Chessboard representation
 - [x] random moves